Quantum-accelerated conjugate gradient method via spectral initialization: Quantum accelerated conjugate gradient method

 We emphasize that QACG does not rely on an exact classical readout (full state tomography) of $\ket|\tilde{x}>$.
 Instead, it suffices to obtain a classical approximation that is accurate enough for warm-starting CG, i.e., within a controlled approximation error that leads to a reduced initial residual.

 Instead of assuming an exact classical readout of the quantum state $\ket|\tilde{x}>$, we assume that task-relevant classical information sufficient for warm-starting CG can be obtained via classical approximation of the quantum state.
-In particular, structured quantum states such as $\ket|\tilde{x}>$ may admit efficient classical approximations with polynomial computational cost and controllable approximation error, for example by using tensor network representations~\cite{Miyamoto2023} or via polynomial expansions~\cite{rendon2026preconditionedmultivariatequantumsolution,rendon2025exponentiallyimprovedconstantquantum,huang2025fourierspacereadoutmethod}.
+In particular, quantum states $\ket|\tilde{x}>$ with restricted eigenmodes (frequencies) may admit efficient classical approximations with polynomial computational cost and controllable approximation error, for example by using tensor network representations~\cite{Miyamoto2023} or via polynomial expansions~\cite{rendon2026preconditionedmultivariatequantumsolution,rendon2025exponentiallyimprovedconstantquantum,huang2025fourierspacereadoutmethod}.
 Such approximations need only preserve the components relevant to reducing the initial residual of CG, rather than reproducing the full quantum state exactly.